lesun90/Sudoku-Solver/README.md

 ## How to use
 Input your board game data by modify "gameTable" variable in SudokuSolver.java

-Complied and run, get a your solved game.
+Complied and run, get a your solved sudoku game.